hschaffner/CloudEvents_SchemaRegistry/README.md

 Part of Confluent's data management strategy includes their Schema Registry.
 Unlike the CloudEvents payload attribute, Confluent's Schema Registry supports the efficient transport of the schema on a per-message basis.
 The schema reference is also part of the API serialization/deserialization of the payload messages and also supports a different schema for the Confluent record value and record key.
 The registry also supports and recognize multiple schema migraiton strategies beyond simple CloudEvents backward compatibility.
-The Confluent brokers can be configured to also participate in the schema stratgey where published messages that do not adhere to the schemas in the registry associated with the topic will be rejected.
+The Confluent brokers can be configured to also participate in the schema strategy where published messages that do not adhere to the schemas in the registry associated with the topic will be rejected.

 More details on Schema Registry can be found here: